 All puppies misbehave from time to time.
 How you respond when Puppy misbehaves is very, very important.

 - If you respond the wrong way, he will keep misbehaving.

 - Respond the right way and he will view you as a leader and listen to you.

 It's best to get this right the first time around, because Puppy won't ever be the same age again.
 You get only one chance to teach all the right habits to a "clean slate" puppy.
 If you try to train your puppy without help, you will probably have to re-do the lessons, only this time with an older puppy with bad habits.

 You don't need to sign up for an obedience class to get help training your puppy.
 I've taught hundreds of those classes and they can be overwhelming for a puppy.
 Timid puppies can get overrun by bullies, and excitable puppies just get more excitable.

-You can teach your puppy at home.
-I'll help you.
-In my dog training book, Teach Your Dog 100 English Words, I'll show you a step-by-step training schedule for teaching your puppy all the vocabulary words he needs, plus consistent household rules and routines, housebreaking, crate training, acceptance of being handled, gentleness, and obedience training.
+You can teach your puppy at home and I'll help you.
+In my dog training book, Teach Your Dog 100 English Words, I'll show you my proven step-by-step training schedule for teaching your puppy all the vocabulary words he needs, plus consistent household rules and routines, housebreaking, crate training, acceptance of being handled, gentleness, and general obedience training.

-Most importantly, I'll show you how to teach your puppy to respect you so that he actually does what you say.
-You can download the book immediately, or have a printed book sent to you in the mail.
+Most importantly, this book will show you how to teach your puppy to respect you so that he actually does what you say.
+You can download the book immediately, or have the printed book sent to you in the mail.